 Minnesota, United StatesResidential program

-Anoka-Ramsey Community College offers an AFA in Creative Writing.
-The program features well-published faculty teaching course offerings in screenwriting/playwriting, fiction, poetry, creative nonfiction, young adult/children's writing, and publishing.
+Anoka-Ramsey Community College offers an AFA and a Certificate in Creative Writing.
+Well-published faculty teach course offerings in screenwriting/playwriting, fiction, poetry, creative nonfiction, young adult/children's writing, and publishing.
 Our two campuses each feature a literary magazine and creative writing club.
-The Two Rivers Reading Series, a visiting author and common book program, brings celebrated authors to campus; previous guests have included Robert Bly, Louise Erdrich, Swati Avasthi, Nurradin Farah, Diane Glancy, David Haynes, James Moore, and many others.
+The Two Rivers Reading Series, a visiting author and common book program, brings celebrated authors to campus; previous guests have included Louise Erdrich, Swati Avasthi, Nurradin Farah, Lesley Nneka Arimah, An Na, Patricia Smith, Charles Baxter, Bao Phi, and many others.
 Multiple articulation agreements with Minnesota and Wisconsin private and public colleges makes transferring easy.
 All classes offered seated and online, so the degree can be completed online or on one of our two campuses.
 Highlights of the program include a one-on-one manuscript independent study capstone in the genre of the student's choice and a practicum Writer's Life course: students leave the program with a polished writing sample for grant, scholarship, and job applications and a wealth of practical knowledge about publishing and making a living as a writer.
 All this on two friendly campuses built on the scenic banks of the Rum and Mississippi Rivers.

 11200 Mississippi Blvd.
 N.W.